Generic selectors

 Kyoto’s Kinkaku-ji (Golden Pavilion) photo by Jaycangel

-Kinkaku-ji, or the Golden Pavilion, is a famous Zen temple in Kyoto.
+Kinkaku-ji, or the Golden Pavilion, is one of the most well-known Japanese landmarks in Kyoto.
 It was built in 1397 and is covered in gold leaf.
 The temple reflects beautifully in the pond nearby.
 It is part of the larger Rokuon-ji complex, with lovely gardens.

 Many people visit during cherry blossom season.
 The temple shows a perfect balance of nature and design.
-National treasure Kinkaku-ji is a must-see symbol of Japan’s cultural heritage.
+National treasure Kinkaku-ji is a must-see symbol of Japan’s cultural heritage and one of the popular tourist attractions.

 This video is made by Wanderlust Wellman